microsoft/AI-For-Beginners/lessons/4-ComputerVision/06-IntroCV/README.md

 ### Loading Images

-Images in Python can be conveniently represented by Numpy arrays.
+Images in Python can be conveniently represented by NumPy arrays.
 For example, grayscale image with size of 320x200 pixels would be stored in 200x320 array, and color image of the same dimension would have shape of 200x320x3 (for 3 color channels).
 To load an image, you can use the following code:

 ```python
 import cv2